SoviljIvana/museum-web-app/README.md

 MuseumApp visitors will have the opportunity to see all exhibitions, current and coming soon.
 It is necessary to have your account for ticket reservation.

-* The idea of the site is that users can follow events in museums located in several cities in Serbia.

 ## Tools

 ##### Backend